rcompos/kubespray-and-pray/README.md

     `$ ansible-playbook kubespray-pre.yml`

 6. Create logical volume for container storage.
-Supply -e block\_device with an raw volume where container storage is to reside.
+Supply -e block\_device with an raw volume where container storage logical volume is to be created.
 For example `-e block_device=/dev/sdc`.
+Skip this step if no additional disk are available, in which case the container storage is located on the local filesystem.

     `$ ansible-playbook create-volume.yml -e block_device=/dev/sdc`